 Gluten-Free Italian Ricotta Cake

-For the pastry/cake:
+For the gluten-free pastry

-- 240g store-bought or homemade gluten-free plain flour
+- 240 g store-bought or homemade gluten-free plain flour

 - 1 tsp baking powder

 - ½ tsp xanthan gum (reduce to 1/4 tsp if your store-bought flour has xanthan gum already included in the blend)

 - 130 g cold butter, cut into small pieces

 - 400 g ricotta, full fat (the fresher, the better!)